Tennine2077/PDFNet/README.md

 >
 > arXiv:2401.00248
 >
+> 💻2025/3/27: We add a Hugging Face Space using CPU.
+You can give it a try, and each attempt will take approximately 1 minute!
+>
 > 🤖2025/3/23: We add a Demo jupyter notebook and you can easily use it to try!
 >
 > 🔥2025/3/13: We released the code and checkpoints on GitHub.